vfmd/vfmd-spec/doc/specification.md

     [block-element start line] matches the [ordered list starter pattern] \(i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`\) then the block-element is of type [**ordered list**].
-The length of the matching substring for the first (i.e. inner) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
+The length of the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.